Zimbabwe: Water supply and sanitation

 There are many successful small-scale water supply and sanitation programs, but there is an overall lack of improved water and sanitation systems for the majority of Zimbabwe.
-According to the World Health Organization in 2012, 80% of Zimbabweans had access to improved (i.e. clean) drinking water sources, and only 40% of Zimbabweans had access to improved sanitation facilities.
+According to the World Health Organization (WHO) in 2012, 80% of Zimbabweans had access to improved (i.e. clean) drinking water sources, and only 40% of Zimbabweans had access to improved sanitation facilities.
 Access to improved water supply and sanitation is noticeably limited in rural areas.
 There are many factors that continue to determine the nature of water supply and sanitation in Zimbabwe for the foreseeable future; three major factors are the severely depressed state of the Zimbabwean economy, the reluctance of foreign aid organisations to build and finance infrastructure projects, and the political instability of the state.

 Science and technology

 Scientific research output in terms of publications in Southern Africa, cumulative totals by field, 2008–2014.
 Source: UNESCO Science Report: towards 2030 (2015), figure 20.6.